In 2016, a friend of mine called John and I hatched a plan to ride motorcycles along the Backcountry Discovery Routes (“BDR”) of Utah and Colorado.

 So, task number one, get to Boulder, which I could see from the map was, and still is just north of Denver in Colorado.

 A cheap ticket with United Airlines meant I only had a baggage allowance of 23 Kgs to carry all my motorcycling and camping gear.
 The only solution was to wear some of my heavy biking kit, including my enduro motorcycle boots through the various airports and onto my flights.

-I did get quite a few strange looks as I clomped aboard, but not as many as when I walked on board a flight with a paraglider on my back a few years back!
+I did get quite a few strange looks as I clomped aboard, but not as many as when I stepped on board a flight with my paraglider on my back a few years back!
 No use it being down in the hold if the plane breaks up at 30,000 feet, is there?

-Inevitably, I suppose, the flight was long and miserable.
+Inevitably the flight was long and miserable.
 The in-flight fodder was served to its human captives with the grace and finesse of forking out silage to cows, but edible with huge dollops of Tabasco sauce that I somehow smuggled through the security checks.
-Unlike Asian airlines, United Airlines has no in-flight entertainment, and I had forgotten to bring a book!
+Unlike most Asian airlines, United Airlines had no in-flight entertainment, and I had forgotten to bring a book!
 It was going to be a long flight.

-I sat in the rearmost seat among a group of very excitable Chinese from Fujian or Guangxi who spent the entire flight arguing, shouting, jumping up and down, trashing the lavatory, swapping seats and coughing up their lungs.
+I sat in the rearmost seat amongst a group of very excitable Chinese from Fujian or Guangxi who spent the entire flight arguing, shouting, jumping up and down, trashing the lavatory, swapping seats and coughing up their lungs.
 It was a very long flight, indeed.

-On arrival at San Francisco airport I fought my way through US customs and the lovely TSA and legged it in my motorcycle boots and all my clobber to the domestic departure gates on the other side of the airport to the other and got my connecting flight to Denver by the skin of my teeth.
+On arrival at San Francisco International Airport I fought my way through US customs and sidestepped the delightful and charming TSA and legged it in my motorcycle boots and all my clobber to the domestic departure gates on the other side of the airport for my connecting flight to Denver, getting there by the skin of my teeth.